Dr. Georgette Bennett

 Multifaith Alliance Provides Urgent Aid to Syria

-The Syrian Civil War has displaced 13 million Syrians, more than half the country’s population and nine years later, the conflict continues.
-Georgette Bennett, who was a child refugee herself, started the Multifaith Alliance for Syrian Refugees to provide much-needed humanitarian aid, food, medical supplies, and more to refugees in Syria and the surrounding area.
+The Syrian Civil War has displaced 13 million Syrians, more than half the country’s population and ten years later, the conflict continues.
+Georgette Bennett, who was a child refugee herself, started the Multifaith Alliance for Syrian Refugees to provide life-saving humanitarian aid, food, medical supplies, and more to refugees in Syria and the surrounding area.